Bar tending, Writing, Python, Bookkeeping, Crocheting, what do these things have in common?

 2. Soft Skills to Put on a Resume

-Soft skills, also known as 'people skills' are subjective, that’s why it’s harder to quantify.
-For instance, an applicant’s definition of ‘good communication skills’ might not match equal what an employer is looking for.
+Soft skills, also known as '"people skills" are subjective, that’s why it’s harder to quantify.
+For instance, an applicant’s definition of "good communication skills" might not match equal what an employer is looking for.
 Public speaking, communication, patience, decision making and conflict resolution are all soft skills.

 Use Both Types of Skills on Your Resume

-As the name implies, job-specific skills are required for a particular job, while transferrable skills are relevant in different industries and roles.
+As the name implies, job-specific skills are required for a particular job, while transferable skills are relevant in different industries and roles.
 For example, an animator has 3D modeling, time management, and communication skills.
 3D modeling won’t be useful after changing careers, but the remaining skills might be useful despite switching to a programming or sales job.